oss-wec/telemetr-docs/content/telemetr-db/index.md

 # telemetR-db

-telemetR-db is the name of the database that stores animal movement data.
+The database is the foundation of telemetR.
+In order for any other module to work the database must be running.
+This section will introduce you to the structure and functions of the database.